-3 year old kid or 70 years old person, vision problem is one deficiency that can arise at any age.
+3-year-old kid or 70 years old person, vision problem is one deficiency that can arise at any age.
 Reading and digital eyestrain are some of the common causes of poor vision.
 There are different types of lenses for different vision problems.
 To correct near-sightedness as well as far-sightedness, bifocal lenses are used.

 There is no need to buy two separate glasses, bifocal allows to see near and far objects clearly.
 However the traditional bifocal and trifocal lenses are now available in a renewed option which is known as progressive lenses.
-Progressive lenses offer clear vision across all distance (far, intermediate, near).
+Progressive lenses offer clear vision across all distances (far, intermediate, near).
 Well if a time in your life arrives where you happen to choose between bifocal lenses and progressive lenses, you might get jumbled.
-So you need to have a clear picture about both types of lenses.
+So you need to have a clear picture of both types of lenses.

 Old-fashioned or modern style, we’ll help you to sort out your confusion:

 What are Bifocal Lenses?

 For people suffering from farsightedness and nearsightedness, bifocal lenses are designed with two lens powers to help you see objects at all distances clearly.
 With distance vision lenses at the top and close-up vision lenses at the bottom of the lens, these lenses have a visible line that may be distracting for viewers.